 Finding the one that beautifies your skin without destroying the planet may not be as easy as just picking the nicest-looking product on the shelf, but it is well worth every effort that goes into it.
-If you need help finding eco-friendly makeup, check our top picks for zero-waste makeup products.

 Some big beauty brands tout themselves as natural or organic while being only partially or insignificantly so.
 The British Beauty Council reports showed that 1 in every 3 persons does not understand the origin or impacts of the ingredients in their beauty brand choices or personal care products.

 Greenwashing tricks many consumers into buying cosmetics with too many harmful chemicals and too few natural ingredients.
 Many brands are guilty of greenwashing their products.
 They may add just 1% organic material and proceed to label the product ‘green,’ ‘natural,’ or ‘organic.’

 Learn about the ingredients and certifications that indicate how safe a product is for you and the environment.
 Don't forget to help raise awareness by telling friends and family about the things you learn.